benhmoore/Argon/README.md

 ```
 *You MUST be signed in to do this, but be careful, no going back from here.*

-Let's say you're a multitasking business pro, and have multible users, you'll want to be able to switch between them easily, right?
+Let's say you're a multitasking business pro, and have multiple users, you'll want to be able to switch between them easily, right?
 ```javascript
 fresh.user.switch( { user:['businessPro', 'hardPassword']} );
 ```